 - Articulating emotions: according to TalentSmart, an organisation that specialises in EI, only 36% of individuals are able to identify and articulate their emotions effectively.
 Individuals with high EI are able to do this effectively because they have a robust emotional vocabulary and can pinpoint their exact feelings rather then simply “good”, “bad” or “OK”.

-- Adaptability: PR is an incredibly fast-paced and ever-changing industry and thus, an individual has to be adaptable and efficient.
+- Adaptability: Public relations is an incredibly fast-paced and ever-changing industry and thus, an individual has to be adaptable and efficient.
 Research published by Coetzee and Harry (2014) have linked high EI to individuals who have being able to adapt to changing circumstances, often at very short notice.

 - Learning how to say ‘No’: research published by the University of California, San Francisco, found that the more difficulty a person had saying no, the more likely they were to experience stress, burnout and depression.
 Experts in EI believe that the ability to say no is linked to exerting self-control and ensuring that you are able to complete existing projects successfully.

 - Relationship management: this trait is described as “the ability to use the awareness of emotions to manage interactions”.
 Not only does this incorporate the way that PR professionals connect with clients and the media but also the ability to be a good judge of character.
 Knowing what makes people tick and understanding their circumstances enables PR professionals to maintain a successful relationship with all stakeholders.